-After you have read the adoption requirements, you can fill out an adoption application to bring with you to the ranch.
+After you have read the adoption requirements below, please complete an adoption application to bring with you to the ranch.

-- Good-quality pasture or hay must be available for most species.
+- Good-quality pasture and hay must be available for most species.

 - Animals must be fed twice daily.
 Depending on the animal’s needs, grain may be required.

-- Animals must be fed a feed that is made for their species.
+- Animals must be fed a quality feed that is made for their species.

 - CLEAN water must be available in a safe container that should be checked twice daily.